Dajamante/avr-car/README.md

 ## Get started:

 1. Install avrdude.
-It's the utility to write in the ROM(read only memory) or the EEPROM (electrically erasable programmable read-only memory) of AVR microcontrollers. atmega329p, on the arduino uno is from this familly.
+It's the utility to write in the ROM(read only memory) or the EEPROM (electrically erasable programmable read-only memory) of AVR microcontrollers. atmega328p, on the arduino uno is from this familly.
+   When you'll run the file, the executable file will be in target/avr-atmega328p/debug/<name of the project>.elf

-2) Modify the executable flash_it.sh if you want to use it.
+1) Modify the executable flash_it.sh if you want to use it.
 It contains those lines:

 ```
 // build in nightly